duncangw1/HockeyShop/README.md

 ### User Profile...

-When logged in as a normal user, click on your name in the top right and choose `Profile` from the dropdown menu:
+When logged in as a normal user, click on your name in the top right and choose `Profile` from the dropdown menu.
+Within the user profile, you have the ability to update your name, email address, and password.
+You're also able to view your complete order history from this screen, including all order statuses and links to the original order confirmations:

 ![User Profile](frontend/public/images/UserProfile.gif)